junioweb/interview-shiporders-app/README.md

 To test follow the following instructions:

+Install dependencies with the command: `npm install` or `yarn install`

 After the app interview-shiporders is fully operational, enter the following command: `npm start` or `yarn start`.

 Access will be made by the route `http://localhost:3000` and the authentication is in the background with fixed data, only for testing.